 5) On the pop-up page, you’ll see the available downloads in the left place.
 Click the ZIP file and wait till the download is complete.

 6) Open the folder where you’ve just downloaded the driver file.
-Double-click on the file and then follow the on-screen instructions to install your driver.
+Double-click on that downloaded file and then follow the on-screen instructions to install your driver.

 Option 3 – Update your Intel CPU drivers via Device Manager

-2) Here comes the window of Device Manager.
-Double-click on the Processors node to expand its drop-down list.
+2) In the Device Manager window, double-click on the Processors node to expand its drop-down list.
 Then right-click on the device whose driver you want to update and select Update driver.
-(You may also update other device drivers such as the graphics card driver in a similar way.
-But you need to locate your target device in other nodes.)

 3) Click Search automatically for updated driver software.

-4) Wait for the download and installation process to complete.
+4) Wait for the download and installation to be completed.

 5) Click Close when it’s all done.